Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

 - Next is the <mark>section</mark>tag.

-- Go ahead and type these lists after your last orderlist tag in your index.html page.
+- Go ahead and type these lists after your last order list tag in your index.html page.

 - Select <mark> CTL Shift f5</mark> to restart your browser.